NORKA

 Johannes Müller

 Johannes Müller (son of Johann Gebhardt Müller) and Anna Margaretha Schmidt (daughter of Lipps Schmidt) married in Burgbracht on 25 February 1740.
-Their children, all baptized in Burgbracht on the folliwing dates were: Johann Ernst, November 1743; Johann Georg, 15 July 1746; Anna Margaretha, 17 November 1749; Johann Georg, 15 January 1752; Johann Heinrich, April 1754; Johannes, 2 May 1756; and Anna Elisabetha, 12 November 1759.
+Their children, all baptized in Burgbracht on the following dates, were: Johann Ernst, November 1743; Johann Georg, 15 July 1746; Anna Margaretha, 17 November 1749; Johann Georg, 15 January 1752; Johann Heinrich, April 1754; Johannes, 2 May 1756; and Anna Elisabetha, 12 November 1759.

-Johannes Müller, his wife Magdalena, his sons Johann Georg, Heinrich, and Johannes, and Madgalena's son Johann Heinrich Weinberger settled in Norka and are recorded in the 1767 Census of Norka as Households 171 and 171a.
+Johannes Müller, his wife Magdalena, his sons Johann Georg, Heinrich, and Johannes, and Magdalena's son Johann Heinrich Weinberger settled in Norka and are recorded in the 1767 Census of Norka as Households 171 and 171a.

 Sources